Dr. Ismail Al Baz

 Yvonne Altorfer Sarah Joy Huegler has studied sociology in Mainz and Lisbon.
 Her main research during her studies was on Corporate Social Responsibility in Brazil.
 She gathered work experiences abroad at UNDP in Sierra Leone and Tanzania, the GIZ in Mozambique as well as at the European Commission.

-is advisor in the German Federal Ministry for Economic Cooperation and Development and currently responsible for the support of development projects of German NGOs.
+is advisor in the German Federal Ministry for Economic Cooperation and Development.
+He has been responsible for the support of development projects of German NGOs and works currently in the Middle East department.
 Prior he has been working several years for GIZ with a focus on peace, security and development.
 Further workplaces have been the German Parliament, the EU-Commission and the UN Office on Drugs and Crime in Vienna as well as in South-East Asia.
 He studied political sciences.

 Christian Noll is cofounder and managing director of the Deutsche Unternehmensinitiative Energieeffizienz e.V.
 (DENEFF).
 The initiative is comprised of more than 100 pioneering companies and advocates an effective policy for energy efficiency in Germany and Europe to combat climate change and energy poverty among others.
 Previously, he both worked and published as a campaigner for the Bund für Umwelt und Naturschutz Deutschland e.V.
 (BUND) in the field of sustainability and was a co-editor of the Klimakochbuch in 2009.